-If it is determined that an employee is AWOL, no GW provided sick time will be accrued for the month in which the AWOL occurs.
-The employee will not be paid for the day(s) for which AWOL occurred and the employee may be subject to disciplinary action.
+If it is determined that an employee is AWOL, the employee will not be paid for the day(s) for which AWOL occurred and the employee may be subject to disciplinary action.

-Manager Tip HR may request certification if an employee has frequent unplanned absences due to illness, three (3) consecutive sick days or there is evidence of a pattern of abuse.
-The employee should provide a physician's statement directly to their HR representative.
+HR may request certification if an employee has frequent unplanned absences due to illness, three (3) consecutive sick days or there is evidence of a pattern of abuse.
+The employee should provide a physician's statement directly to their HR business partner.

-The HR Representative will work with the appropriate stakeholder office to validate the documentation and to recommend approval where appropriate.
-If the employee is unable to provide appropriate documentation to the HR Representative, the employee's absence may be considered unauthorized.
+The HR business partner will work with the appropriate stakeholder office to validate the documentation and to recommend approval where appropriate.
+If the employee is unable to provide appropriate documentation to the HR business partner, the employee's absence may be considered unauthorized.